Sidney & Lois Eskenazi Hospital

-The Sidney & Lois Eskenazi Hospital is a public hospital located in Indianapolis, Indiana.
+The Sidney & Lois Eskenazi Hospital is a public hospital located in Indianapolis, Indiana, United States.
 The hospital is the flagship medical center for Eskenazi Health, founded in 1859 as Indiana's oldest public healthcare system.
 The hospital is operated by Health and Hospital Corporation of Marion County.
 The current hospital opened December 7, 2013, less than 1300 ft to the west of the original campus, replacing Wishard Memorial Hospital.

 Many of Eskenazi Hospital's 4,620 medical staff are provided by a mix of faculty, residents, and students of the adjacent Indiana University School of Medicine.
 The hospital is an Adult Level I Trauma Center and serves about 1 million outpatients annually.